13 Ways to Get Your Blog Noticed & Boost Traffic

 Thus, you post more often and spend more time in finding ways to get attention to your product/service.

-Right when you (and other users) get to maximum engagement, you’ll see that organic reach start to fade.
+Right when you (and other followers) get to maximum engagement, you’ll see that organic reach start to fade.

 This is a problem for many influencers and micro-influencers out there.